pro-on-YT/pro-on-YT/README.md

 - 🌱 I’m currently learning stuff.
 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me email at pro24hunter@gmail.com
+- nationality is American I think.
+- From USA🇺🇸
+- Wants to live in Canada🇨🇦
+- Sexuality is Straight
 <!---
 pro-on-YT/pro-on-YT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.